-County Responsibility For Negotiating Vendor Agreements
+County Responsibility for Negotiating Vendor Agreements

-When the local county agency chooses to make a voucher or vendor payment or issue a twoparty check, there must be an agreement with the vendor.
+When the local county agency chooses to make a voucher or vendor payment or issue a two party check, there must be an agreement with the vendor.
+See B. below for exceptions.
 In some instances, the payment will be to a landlord which makes him an energy supplier; therefore, a vendor agreement is required.

 - A. Vendor Agreements must be renegotiated each year.
-To ensure that applicants receive benefits without delay, you should negotiate vendor agreements at the time you become aware of a new vendor. - B. Always use the DSS-8163.
-Retain the original and provide a copy to the vendor. - C. If the DSS-8163 is returned and the vendor has added any addendum or changed any wording, the DSS-8163 is void.
+To ensure that applicants receive benefits without delay, you should negotiate vendor agreements at the time you become aware of a new vendor.

+- B. Always use DSS-8163.

+- C. If the DSS-8163 is returned and the vendor has added any addendum or changed any wording, the DSS-8163 is void.
 You must negotiate a new DSS-8163.

+- D. Retain the original.

+- E. Give a copy to the vendor.

-520.04 APPLICATION PROCESS
+620.04 APPLICATION PROCESS